Understanding Color Theory for Web Developers

 2. Analogous Colors

-Analogous colors are next to each other on the color wheel.
-They create a harmonious, cohesive look.
+Analogous colors sit next to each other on the wheel.
+They tend to create a cohesive, tranquil look.

 css